How to make super cute vintage camper Christmas ornaments. Perfect for a camping, beach or travel themed Christmas tree.

 Miniature Beach Chair Tutorial

-Coming soon!
-I will be making a video on how to make those cute little polka dot beach chairs very soon, so dust the sand out from between your toes and get your glue gun ready.
+Here’s a video on how to make those cute little polka dot beach chairs, so dust the sand out from between your toes and get your glue gun ready.

 To put the star on top of the Christmas tree, Treetopia is having a contest for a chance to win $100 Treetopia Gift Cards – you can enter the contest HERE.

 I’m sort of partial to this pink one, but there are tons of other choices if you want to spice it up for the upcoming holidays!
 Blue, Red, Orange.
 Even a candy cane striped tree and a rainbow one!